Everyone deals with a cancer diagnosis in his or her own way. You might experience shock and fear after your diagnosis. Allow yourself time to grieve.

-A cancer diagnosis can make you feel as though you have little control, so take steps to empower yourself and control what you can about your health.
+A cancer diagnosis can make you feel as if you have little control, so take steps to empower yourself and control what you can about your health.
 Try to:

-- Learn enough to feel confident making decisions.
+Learn enough to feel confident making decisions.
 Write down questions and ask them at the next appointment with your doctor.
 Get a friend or family member to come to appointments with you to take notes.

 Other people with cancer can offer a unique perspective, so consider joining a support group — whether it's in your community or online.
 Contact the American Cancer Society for more information on support groups.

 - Take time for yourself when you need it.
 Let people know when you want to be alone.
 Quiet time to think or write in a journal can help you sort out all the emotions you're feeling.

-- Flint PW, et al. Cummings Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa.: Mosby Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-0-323-05283-2..X0001-8--TOP&isbn=978-0-323-05283-2&uniqId=230100505-57.
-Accessed July 24, 2012.
+- Flint PW, et al. Benign and malignant tumors of the nasopharynx.
+In: Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
+Accessed May 11, 2015.

 - Head and neck cancers.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed March 18, 2015.

 - Nasopharyngeal cancer treatment.
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/treatment/nasopharyngeal/healthprofessional.
 Accessed May 11, 2015.

 - Hui EP, et al. Epidemiology, etiology and diagnosis of nasopharyngeal carcinoma. http://www.uptodate.com/index.
 Accessed May 11, 2015.

 - Moynihan TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-12, 2012.
+May 15, 2015.

 - Hui EP, et al. Treatment of early locoregionally advanced nasopharyngeal carcinoma. http://www.uptodate.com/index.
 Accessed May 11, 2015.

 - Dry mouth or xerostomia.
-Cancer.Net. http://www.cancer.net/patient/All+About+Cancer/Treating+Cancer/Managing+Side+Effects/Dry+Mouth+or+Xerostomia.
-Accessed July 24, 2012.
+Cancer.Net. http://www.cancer.net/navigating-cancer-care/side-effects/dry-mouth-or-xerostomia.
+Accessed May 11, 2015.